PEtab-dev/PEtab/doc/v1/documentation_data_format.rst

 unambiguous way, we use a `YAML <https://yaml.org/>`_ file.

-This file also allows specifying a PEtab version (as the format is not unlikely to change in the future) and employed PEtab extensions.
+This file also allows specifying a PEtab version (as the format is not unlikely to change in the future).

 Furthermore, this can be used to describe parameter estimation problems comprising multiple models (more details below).